Steamboat Springs Cost of Living: Steamboat Springs, CO Living Expenses Guide

 Route 40 / Catamount Drive

 Route 40 and Catamount Drive has a median real estate price of $634,000.
-Largely composed of small to medium-sized apartments and townhomes, this neighborhood has a vacancy rate at 69.1 percent, with a seasonal rate of 46.6 percent.
+Largely composed of small to medium-sized apartments and townhomes, this neighborhood has a vacancy rate of 69.1 percent, with a seasonal rate of 46.6 percent.
 The mix of more affordable homes and vacancies makes this a great community for people who want mountain scenery without high population density.

 Elk River Road / County Road 44